How to improve your poetry with Pablo Neruda

 • “The clouds travel like white handkerchiefs of goodbye, the wind, travelling, waving them in its hands”

-Repetition is powerful and easy to implement
+Repetition is powerful—and easy to implement

-I think the most effective poetic device in Neruda’s collection is repetition.
+The most effective poetic device in Neruda’s collection is repetition.
 Repetition creates emphasis because it forces readers to focus on the words that are being repeated.
 It also allows the poet to change the meaning of the repeated words or phrases without actually changing the words themselves.

-In the poem “So That You Will Hear Me,” to describe how a lover drove away the speaker’s solitude and sadness, Neruda writes, “You fill everything, you fill everything.”
-The repetition here creates a somber tone, which is the opposite of what we’d expect (surely the speaker would be happy his lover drove away his sadness).
 If Neruda used those words just once, we probably would have interpreted them positively and without further analysis (the lover is making the speaker happy).
 But repeating them a second time creates a sense of regret—for some reason, the speaker doesn’t want his sadness or solitude to be driven away.
-The meaning of the exact same words changes throughout the poem, which adds a compelling dynamic and contrast.
-It’s pretty cool that the same words or phrases can adopt multiple meanings depending on where they’re used and how frequently.

 Try using common images across poems

 Adding connections across poems helps readers understand aspects of your poems that they might not have otherwise understood.
 If readers know from one poem that a blue hyacinth represents the speaker’s lover, they can better understand other poems that mention the color blue or a hyacinth.
-It also makes the reader more invested; they feel intelligent for making connections.
+It also makes the reader more invested; they feel smart for making connections.

 Previous